gutlessCGH/refindTTL/README.md

 ### Setting Custom Snapshot Icon

-Snapshot icons with the Btfrs logo and monochrome versions of popular distros are included for refind-btfrs.
-To set one as a custom icon edit '/etc/refind-btfrs.conf'
+Snapshot icons with the Btfrs logo and monochrome versions of popular distros are included for refind-btrfs.
+To set one as a custom icon edit '/etc/refind-btrfs.conf'

 	[boot-stanza-generation.icon]
 	mode = "custom"
-	path = "themes/refindTTL/icons/btfrs.png"
+	path = "themes/refindTTL/icons/btrfs.png"